lizglennphd/lizglennphd.github.io/content/authors/lizg/_index.md

 ## About Me

- I am a quantatative clinical scientist and Licensed Psychologist based in Denver, Colorado.
-I offer data and statistical consultation services for researchers and buisinesses.
-I am skilled in using advanced data science and statistical methods to support precision measurement in research.
-My research interests broadly pertain to supporting wellbeing among neurodiverse youth and their families, specifically via strategies that promote individual and family-level emotion regulation and mental health.
+I am a quantitative clinical scientist and licensed psychologist based in Denver, Colorado.
+I offer data and statistical consulting services for researchers and clinical organizations.
+My expertise lies in applying advanced data science and statistical methods to support precision measurement in research.
+My research interests focus on promoting well-being among youth with neurodevelopmental disabilities and their families, with an emphasis on strategies that promote individual and family-level emotion regulation and mental health.